hgmn/hgmn.github.io/_pages/hagem_teaching_.md

 | 																		| Fall 2019 		| 100 |
 |																		| Fall 2018 		|100 |
 | 																		| Fall 2015 		|100 |
+[1]: Percent of students who 'Agree' or 'Strongly Agree' to "Overall, Andreas Hagemann was an excellent teacher.
+(Q2)"

 Econ672 is the second econometrics course that graduate students in economics take.
 It is also attended by a wide variety of students from